GEM character set

 The GEM character set is the character set of Digital Research's graphical user interface GEM on Intel platforms.
-It is based on code page 437, the original character set of the IBM PC, and like that set includes ASCII codes 32–126, extended codes for accented letters (diacritics), and other symbols.
+It is based on code page 437, the original character set of the IBM PC.

+Like codepage 437, it aligns with ASCII codepoints 32–126, and has additional codepoints including letters with diacritics and other symbols.
 It differs from code page 437 in using other dingbats at code points 0–31, in exchanging the box-drawing characters 176–223 for international characters and other symbols, and exchanging code point 236 with the symbol for line integral.
-However, GEM is more similar to code page 865 because the codepoints of Ø and ø match the codepoints in that codepage.
+However, GEM is more similar to code page 865, because the codepoints of Ø and ø match the codepoints in that codepage.